Salewa Mountain Trainer Mid GTX Review

 Cons: Uncomfortable, feels heavier than it is, average traction on wet and dry rock

 The Salewa Mountain Trainer Mid GTX is a midweight hiker that puts its rigid sole first.
-Costing $239, this boot also has an impressive lacing system, good heel security, and great traction in mud and vertical rock.
-However, it carries a heavy feeling, and has some serious drawbacks in terms of comfort.This model is most appealing to folks pursuing technical mountain-top heights.
+This boot also has an impressive lacing system, good heel security, and great traction in mud and vertical rock.
+However, it carries a heavy feeling and has some serious drawbacks in terms of comfort.This model is most appealing to folks pursuing technical mountain-top heights.

 The asymmetrical lacing system runs all the way down to the toes.
 Six lower, one middle lock, and two upper hook eyelets allow for a snug, custom fit.
 The 3F Total System connects the lacework to a heel-cinching cord that runs across the back of the foot and anchors in the midsole.
 The Keen Targhee II Mid is the only other boot in this model with a similar design for securing the heel into its cup.